CodeYourFuture/CYF-PD/content/blocks/general-weekly-availability/readme.md

       1. Open to the cohort's [General Weekly Availability spreadsheet](https://docs.google.com/spreadsheets/d/1MtWyOhoaZCsFH12PLXbAMHBS_e32nQNseVkMj2OP0Q0/copy).

-      2. A﻿dd your name to the following line that is available in column A
+      2. A﻿dd your name to the next line that is available in column A.

       3. Use the same colour as the example to identify when you are available.